mpfdavis/react-es6-boilerplate/README.md

 ## Versions

-This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge performance improvement using Node 6 and NPM 3 due to Babel module discovery improvements
+This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge (buildtime) performance improvement using Node 6 and NPM 3 due to Babel module discovery improvements

 ```
- "engines" : { "node" : ">=6.3.1", "npm" : "~3.10.3" },
+ "engines" : { "node" : ">=6.3.1", "npm" : "~3.10.3" }
 ```

  ## Features